The 3 Types of Breast Milk: Definition Benefits

 Mature Milk: Final Stage of Breastfeeding

 Mature milk is the last stage of breastfeeding and is the primary source of food and energy for the baby throughout the cycle.
 Unlike colostrum and transitional milk, the composition of mature milk remains consistent.
-It may appear white or slightly bluish, depending on the cycle.
+It may appear white or slightly bluish, depending on the stage of the cycle.
 Mature milk is further classified into two broad categories:

 -